noahehall/theBookOfNoah/0current/security/oauth.md

   - the access token is exposed to the end-user (is passed back in the URL) & therefore at risk of theft
   - doesnt support refresh tokens (it would be at risk too)
+  - its not impossible to secure, just relatively more difficult to secure than authcode + PKCE
+    - generally uses URL fragments/query params to pass the access token back

 - use cases

   - if you have a BFF that uses auth code/similar behind the scenes, the implicit flow can just interface with the backend for SSO
   - quick n dirty SSO with an identity provider (auth server) you trust, e.g. Google, Facebook, Github, Linkedin
+  - if the auth provider doesnt support PKCE
+  - if you have a supporting BFF, you can impliment SSO with a popup on the client, and accept the accesstoken via a POST from the auth server to your backend

 - key elements